betw/61040-portfolio/assignments/assignment1.md

    2. Not ahead of work just keeping up
    3. Allocating time for different assignments across multiple days **Nine problems to Three**:
-   1. Deciding what to eat
+   1. Deciding what meals to eat
-   2. Finding ingredients
+   2. Finding ingredients for meals
-   3. Shooping for the ingredients
+   3. Shooping for ingredients
    4. Overspending on any one category (food, travel, etc...)
    5. Not knowing specifically where your money went
    6. Not saving enough to travel/hang out with friends